I offer a complete indoor and outdoor light installation service for Cardiff, Penarth and Dinas Powys.

 - Good quality LED lamps

 Most customers want a decent level of task lighting – especially if they prepare and cook a lot of food outside of natural light levels.
-If your kitchen includes a dining area then you may want some mood lighting as well.
+I have found Astral Lighting to stock a huge range of suitable lighting.
+So if your kitchen includes a dining area then you may want some mood lighting as well.
 The shape of some kitchens and the location of wall cabinets and appliances like extractor hoods can cast shadows in some areas making it harder than other parts of the house.
 A combination of good ceiling-level lighting and under cabinet lights will ensure the largest of kitchens are adequately lit.